 How to join the JEAHELP Listserv

 To become part of the JEAHELP Listserv, make sure you are a current member of JEA, and then log in to the members area at jea.org/membersarea.
-On the left navigation menu, under “MEMBERSHIP Directory” is a link to “Manage Listserv Subscription.”
-On that form you can select to subscribe or unsubscribe, as well as choose which address you would like list emails sent to.
+Click on Edit Profile.

-You can also select whether you want to receive each email that is posted, or subscribe to “digest” mode, which compiles all of the day’s postings into one email (or two emails, on very active days).
+Under Listserv Delivery, you can select whether you want to receive each email that is posted (Normal), or subscribe to “digest” mode, which compiles all of the day’s postings into one email (or two emails, on very active days).
 Digest mode is helpful for subscribers who don’t actively post to the Listserv but still benefit from reading others’ contributions.

-To send a message to all the people subscribed to the list, send mail to email@example.com.
+To send a message to all the people subscribed to the list, send mail using your chosen Listserv email to firstname.lastname@example.org.
 This is called “sending mail to the list” because you send mail to a single address and Listserv makes copies for all the people who have subscribed.